 Educating students about these concepts helps to ensure that future generations will understand the importance of water as a vital resource and form lifelong habits that ensure its responsible use and care.

-Corona's "Water is Life" Poster Contest allows students to show others how to save water while showing off their artistic talents!
-The contest is open to all students, Kinder - 12th Grade, in the DWP service area.
+Show others how to save water while showing off your artistic talents!
+DWP is pleased to announce our annual “Water is Life” Poster Contest for 2020.
+The contest is open to all students in the DWP service area.
 The purpose of the poster contest is to spread the message that water is a precious resource.

 Previous Years Winners